txzhao/NAOrobot-Gait-Shoot/README.md

 3. control NAO robot to walk to that position

-4. shoot at the goal within three chances
+4. shoot at the goal with three chances